 The purpose of this land development model is to provide a foundation upon which you (and me) can analyze a variety of different and unique land development scenarios.

-In its current beta form, the model is in its infancy.
 The development cash flow module is robust, and the general framework is quite sophisticated.
 But beyond that, the various modules that make up this model are in need of further expansion.

 However, the structure of the model and the general methodology make this tool easily expandable.
 Thus, my intention in the coming months is to create comprehensive off-shoot models, using this model as a foundation.